 What to Expect

-Whether you are coming from around the corner or around the world, you want to know what to expect before, during and after your visit with us.
+Whether you are coming to Cleveland Clinic from around the corner or around the world, we want you to know what to expect before, during and after your visit.
 If you have any questions while reviewing this information, please contact us.
 We are happy to answer any questions you may have.

 If you are scheduled at least one week away, you will be asked to send in your records, including medical history, test results and films (such as echocardiogram, chest x-ray, MRI or CT as applicable).
 All information should be sent in the same package (clearly marked with your name and address) via Airborne Express, Federal Express, or certified U.S. mail (make sure you have a tracking number) to the physician with which you have an appointment.
 The address is: